Former Hearst Newspaper Group CEO’s Books Given Award for Excellence

 Foreword Magazine Awards Bronze & Finalist Status to Books on Foster Care

-Foreword Magazine honored Every Child Deserves a Champion with its Book of the Year (gift book category) Bronze Award.
+Every Child Deserves a Champion was honored by ForeWord Magazine with its Book of the Year (gift book category) Bronze Award.
 There Is Only One You was a finalist in the competition.
 Both titles were written by former Hearst Newspaper Group CEO Bob Danzig and published by Child & Family Press, the publishing arm of the nonprofit 501(c)(3), Child Welfare League of America (CWLA).

 After retiring in 1998, with 20 years as head of The Hearst Newspaper Group, Bob, who grew up in foster homes, set out to touch the spirits of other foster children, caregivers, and social workers nationwide by sharing the messages through these two books and demonstrating through speaking appearances how kind words and affirmations from others can influence the lives of those in the foster care community.

 When a ten-year-old Bob escaped from a locked attic by sliding down a gutter pipe, he ran to the only place he knew–the school near his foster home.
 A teacher found him the next morning, huddled beside the school dumpster.
 That day, Bob was finally moved to another foster home.
 He took with him the one permanent item in his life–the black garbage bag that he carried from home to home with his few possessions.